On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Introduction

 The main contributions of our paper are as follows:

-1. We propose a GAN model that can automatically synthesize context and background pixels from a face mask, using a cascaded network of GAN blocks.
+1. We propose a method that can automatically synthesize context and background pixels from a face mask, using a cascaded network of GAN blocks, without requiring any user annotation.
 Each block learns to hallucinate the masked pixels at multiple resolutions (8$\times$8 to 128$\times$128) via a weighted sum of reconstruction, adversarial, identity preserving and perceptual losses.
 Trained with a few thousand images, it can hallucinate full face images from different datasets with a wide variety in gender, ethnicity, facial pose, expression and lighting.

-2. We compare our model with the recently proposed generative face completion \cite{GenFaceComp} and the \emph{Deep Fakes} face swapping software.
-Our model generates photo-realistic results that produce higher recognition scores compared to the two algorithms on the LFW dataset \cite{LFW}.
+2. We compare our model with recently proposed facial inpainting models \cite{GenFaceComp,DeepFill,symmFC,EdgeConn} and the DeepFake face swapping software.
+Our model generates photo-realistic results that produce higher quality scores (identity preservation, realism and visual quality) compared to the other algorithms on LFW \cite{LFW}.

-3. We analyze the differences between the end-to-end training of our cascaded model with the progressively growing training regime from \cite{ProgressiveGAN} while keeping the network architecture, and other factors like training data, hyper parameters, and loss function fixed.
+3. We analyze the differences between the end-to-end training of our cascaded model with the ProGAN training regime from \cite{ProgressiveGAN} while keeping the network architecture, and factors like training data, hyper parameters, and loss function fixed.
+We show the cascaded architecture to benefit the hallucination process and generate sharper results.

+4. We evaluate the potential application of our model as a generator of supplemental training data for CNNs, to augment the intra-class variance by adding diverse hair and backgrounds to existing subjects of the dataset.
+When trained on this augmented data, we show the ResNet-50 model \cite{ResNet} to produce a boost in test performance.